cofauver/personal-website/README.md

 Michael wuz here

-This is a controvertial change
+This is a cog SO I WILL GET RID OF IT

+NOW!